konradhafen/beaver-dam-water-storage/sphinx/install.rst

     $ cd /path/to/project
     $ git clone https://github.com/konradhafen/beaver-dam-water-storage

-This will create a new directory containin everyting in the repository at the location:
+This will create a new directory containing everything in the repository at the location:
 ::
     /path/to/project/beaver-dam-water-storage